PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/instance_segmentation.en.md

 </details>
 <br/>

-📱 <b>Edge Deployment</b>: Edge deployment is a method of placing computing and data processing capabilities directly on user devices, allowing them to process data locally without relying on remote servers.
+📱 <b>On-Device Deployment</b>: Edge deployment is a method of placing computing and data processing capabilities directly on user devices, allowing them to process data locally without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
-For detailed instructions on edge deployment, please refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
+For detailed instructions on edge deployment, please refer to the [PaddleX On-Device Deployment Guide](../../../pipeline_deploy/on_device_deployment.en.md).
 You can choose the appropriate deployment method based on your needs and proceed with the integration of AI applications.

 ## 4. Custom Development